The story of Sangkuriang begins with …

 He relentlessly chased her until they crossed a river called Ci Luncat (ci means river, luncat means jump), where they were jumping on stepping stones to cross the river.
 Exhausted, finally he took a break and sunbathing at Rancamoyan (ranca means swamp, moyan means sunbathing).

 The beauty of this story is that it is connected to the topography of the surrounding area, from mount Tangkuban Perahu in north of Bandung, through the valley of Bandung where it used to be an ancient lake, to Citatah karst in western Bandung.
 Unfortunately, the karst has been mined for years, there isn’t much left of the whole landscape.

 Geologically, the flat peak of mount Tangkuban Perahu is due to the many eruptions resulted in twelve craters on the top of the volcano.
 Besides the Queen crater at the top of the mountain, try to visit Domas crater, where you can boil eggs.
-Another nearby tourist attraction is Orchid Forest Cikole and many more in Lembang.
+Another nearby tourist attraction is Orchid Forest Cikole and many more beautiful places in Lembang.
 Explore them all!